epurpur/pythonAPI/README.md

     4. Random other things as they come up

 This is an introduction workshop to APIs.
-Specifically, we will be using the python API for various applications, but first we should start with the basics
+Specifically, we will be using python to communicate with the API for various applications, but first we should start with the basics

 ## **What is an API?**
 *The following excerpt is taken from [this site](https://www.mulesoft.com/resources/api/what-is-an-api)*